ShenXiaoxue/ShenXiaoxue.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-My name is Xiaoxue (it means small snow in Chinese).
+My name is Xiaoxue (it means 'Snow' in Chinese).
 I am currently a postdoc researcher at the Alan Turing Institute researching on digital twins.
 I joined the TRIC-DT team at Turing in Oct 2023, working with Professor David Wagg.
 Prior to this, I obtained my PhD at the Acoustics Research Unit of the University of Liverpool and I have been advised by Professor Carl Hopkins.

 My research interest lie in Acoustics, Structure-borne sound, Knowledge Graphs, Digital Twins.